Artist Profiles

 Val Gedge:

-I retired from District nursing 4 years ago and have started a BA in Fine Art I am in my second year and thoroughly enjoying it.
+Having retired from District nursing I have since completed a BA and MA in Fine Art.
 My work seems to be split into two areas painting mainly animals and landscapes and installations which include print.
 My print and installations are about the Anthropocene era which is a suggested term for the era we are now in where man is the main cause of change in the world.
 I try to communicate this in my work with the notion of starting the conversation.

 Instagram Website Back to Top